 Found a little critter in the bedlinens at the Airbnb place where I'm staying.
 Entomologists of Mefi, tell me whether to freak out or not.
 (Please excuse any typos resulting from being on German keyboard.) [more inside]

+Previously I asked about bugs in our rented townhome - specifically about drains.
 The drain issue ended... but now we're getting all different kinds of insects in our home again.
 Roaches in various colors and sizes, nasty ass camel crickets, slugs, lovebugs, stinkbugs, etc. [more inside]

 Is there a database of insect scientific names and their taxonomy available somewhere for free?
 For example Streptocerus speciosus - Family: Lucanidae - Order: Coleoptera.
 I'm hoping to avoid downloading wikipedia and crawling through it.

 My son is almost 10, and I'm trying to help him develop a love of reading.
 His requests were mysteries, fictional, and if they could feature anthropomorphic bugs, all the better.
 In my searching, I did come across Bug Muldoon, which he has devoured.
 I'd love to find more books that he might enjoy.
 He said that bugs weren't necessary, but he did very much enjoy them.
 He recently read all the Encyclopedia Brown novels, and I'm not sure where to go next for him.
 Are there other authors or series I should be looking at?

 We moved into a new apartment a month and a half ago, and bought a used (like new) couch from an acquaintance two weeks ago.
 About a week ago, I started noticing a few (total of 3 or 4) of these on the floor in my bedroom.
 Today I saw one on the couch, and one on the living room floor.
 Any idea what they are?
 We've seen a few enormous cockroaches and a few small flies, but we're not itchy or rashy or anything.
 We're located in Philadelphia.